 How can you create a balance in your life and not end up the same way?
 Here are some tips that are not hard to execute, but they do take some willpower.
 Remember that change is not a sometime thing; it's an all-the-time thing.
 Dr.Robert Orenstein, author of The Psychology of Consciousness, says it takes 21-28 days to create new neurological pathways in your brain.
 If you decide to take these tips to heart, give them at least 21-28 days to take effect - then determine whether they're making a difference in your life.

 Exercise: On January 1, 1989, I weighed 45 pounds more than I do today.
 I decided to lose five pounds a month for nine months to get down to my desired ideal weight.
 Note: I did not lose 30 lbs. in 30 days, which some weight-loss clinics encourage.
 I wanted to change my metabolism so that my weight would be accepted both physically and mentally.
-I've kept off that weight for 16 years.
+I've kept off that weight since.
 Part of this weight loss came from exercising.
-For the past 15 years, I have been running every morning as well as training in martial arts.
+For the past several years, I have been running every morning as well as training in martial arts.
 The most important parts of a exercise program are frequency (three to four days per week, minimum) and consistency (doing it for at least 21-28 days).
 Keep your heart rate between 60 to 80 percent of your target heart rate during exercise periods of 25 minutes.
 (Check with your doctor and your trainer for your target rate.)

 Nutrition: Do you have to starve yourself to lose weight?
 Nope.
 In some cases, losing weight might be easier than you think.
 Do you eat breakfast?
 Most people don't - they may think they don?t have time to eat breakfast.
 However, your body needs the most energy in the morning.
 Old but good advice: Eat like a king in the morning, like a prince at lunch, and like a pauper at dinner.
 American eating is exactly the opposite.
 Our biggest meal is at dinner and, for many of us, after 8 p.m.
 What does your body do with extra protein at night?
 It's stored as fat!
 One more thing: How often do you eat?
 Our body wasn't designed for three full meals a day.
 Our metabolism is very similar to that of cows, which graze during the day.